-- Sunscreen labels can no longer claim to be "waterproof," "sweat proof" or a "sunblock," because they all wash or rub off, and none acts as a complete block against ultraviolet rays
+The U.S. Food and Drug Administration (FDA) has implemented new requirements for sunscreen testing and labeling to better reflect what the lotions can and cannot do.
+As a result, sunscreen labels can no longer claim to be "waterproof," "sweat proof" or a "sunblock," because they all wash or rub off, and none acts as a complete block against the sun’s ultraviolet rays.

-Broad spectrum prevention
+Broad spectrum and SPF

+Of course with cancer preventions, you can never be too careful.
 Even if you diligently avoid the sun, cover yourself in sunscreen and wear protective clothing, you still need to watch for any signs that could indicate trouble.
 When skin cancer is caught early, the chances of recovery are often improved.